-See net capacity on the type plate. (see 1.2 Overview of appliance and equipment)
+See net capacity on the type plate. (see 1.2 Overview of the appliance and equipment)

 Lighting

-Energy efficiency class ^{A)} Light source
+Energy efficiency class A) Light source

-This product contains one or more energy efficiency class F light sources LED
+This product contains one or more energy efficiency class G light sources LED

-^{A)} The appliance may contain light sources with different energy efficiency classes.
+A) The appliance may contain light sources with different energy efficiency classes.
 The lowest energy efficiency class is indicated.